ismael-arias/nytpi-sass-utils/README.md

 @import "../../node_modules/nytpi-sass-utils/sass/vhs-auto-black-bars";
 ```

+## Known Issues

+- There's a bug in the code used to merge multiple media queries into one, which may result in outputting a CSS media query with a redundant `min-width` that's superceded by a wider `min-width` (for example: `@media (min-width: 540px) and (min-width: 1605px)`)
+- Using the `font-size` mixin with `vw` units within [a Susy nested context](http://susydocs.oddbird.net/en/latest/toolkit/#nested-context) results in the wrong `vw` font-size being calculated.
+(More below!)

 ## Updating
 This package is still under very active development, so please consider running `npm update` from time to time to make sure you’re current!